 But what is a smart city, and how does it differ from other cities?

 There is no sole definition of what a smart city is.
 There are, however, a number of common components, including smart health, smart government, smart buildings and open data.
-Smart transportation is one of the most important.
+Smart transportation – also known as smart mobility – is one of the most important.

 Oslo is not exactly a huge metropolis by global measure.
 Nevertheless, with well over 650 000 inhabitants, it is home to 23 per cent of Norway’s population.